MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/avdLoader.rst

 Limitations
 -----------

 The AVD Loader can only load static images (i.e., no animations).
-The other limitations are :ref:`the same as for immutable vector images <vectorimage_limitations>`.
+The other limitations are :ref:`the same as for vector images <vectorimage_limitations>`.